Tom Harris is injured in a high school football game and ends up in the hospital.

 “That’s wonderful,” Tanner’s Mom said.
 “Catherine told me that Mable and George Wilcox have lost their fostering license and can never again have foster children in their home.
 All of the eight other boys, who the Wilcox’s illegally fostered, are being moved with their clothes and other belongings to a legal group home and are available for fostering.”

 “Mrs. Strallen pulled me and the eight other guys out of good foster families,” Tom said.
-“I hope those people will take them back like my foster mom and dad did for me.”
+“I hope those foster families will take them back like my foster mom and dad are doing for me.”

 Tanner could see that Tom was tearing up.
 “Say, Tom, did the doctor tell you when he thinks you’ll be able to leave?”